 Israel flattened my home, killed my family.
-But I lit a candle for Gaza
+I still lit a candle for 2024

 Yet, no single descriptor seems adequate.
 An unprecedented war?
 A shameless war?
 A war against infants, hospitals and places of worship?
 Amid the daily horrors, we agree on one term: genocide.

-As we welcome the New Year, like many Palestinians in Gaza, I find myself without a home, displaced with my family to the south, along with hundreds of thousands, grappling with the constant threat of forced displacement.
+As we welcome the New Year, like many Palestinians in Gaza, I find myself without a home, displaced with my family to the south, along with hundreds of thousands, grappling with the constant threat of yet more forced displacement.

 At the war’s onset, my apartment and the building I lived in suffered severe damage from a nearby bombing.
 I moved to my parents’ home, which was then damaged by a bombing in its vicinity.
 We then sought refuge in my husband’s family’s home, only to receive evacuation orders from the Israeli army to move to the south.